michal-golaszewski-appfire/aws-resource-tagger/README.md

 1. Create a new Python file inside the parsers or taggers directory.
 2. Define a class that implements the appropriate interface (Parser or Tagger).
 3. Register your class using the register_parser or register_tagger function, as appropriate.

+## About how I designed this

+This project employs several design patterns to ensure flexibility, extensibility, and maintainability:

+- **Factory Pattern**: Used for the dynamic creation of parsers and taggers based on user input.
+This allows the system to easily accommodate new types of parsers and taggers without changing the core logic.
+- **Decorator Pattern**: Applied to register parsers and taggers, simplifying the extension of functionality with minimal boilerplate code.
+- **Strategy Pattern**: Defines different parsing and tagging strategies (such as tagging EC2, S3, etc.), which can be easily switched and customized based on the resource type.
+- **Singleton Pattern**: Ensures only one instance of each parser and tagger registries exists, preventing duplication and ensuring consistent behavior across the system.

+These patterns work together to keep the project modular, maintainable, and easy to extend for future requirements.